-Recently, the FDA has indicated that a serious Lipitor side effect is type-2 diabetes.
-Our law firm is currently working with some of the more experienced Lipitor lawyers, who can file a Lipitor lawsuit on your behalf and will charge you no fee unless you obtain a settlement or award.
-Contact us online for your free legal consultation or give us a call toll free anytime.
+Lipitor’s major side effect is Type 2 Diabetes.
+We are working with some of the more experienced Lipitor lawyers around the country, who can file a Lipitor lawsuit on your behalf and there is no fee until you get a settlement or award.
+Please contact us for a free (no obligation) case evaluation.
+Call toll free or contact us online.

 Lipitor (atorvastatin) is a blood pressure medicine that works by regulating an enzyme located in the liver which in turn lowers cholesterol.
 Lipitor has become popular because it can reduce substantial amounts of cholesterol at low doses.
 In December 1996, the FDA approved Lipitor for sale on the market by its manufacturer, Pfizer.
 According to The New York Times, 80 million people have cholesterol problems and almost 40 million of these people use statin drugs like Lipitor (i).
 For many years, Pfizer controlled this market with sales peaking at $13 billion in 2006, but the expiration of the drug’s patent in November 2011 has greatly reduced sales numbers (ii).
 The problems surrounding this drug continue to build as a growing number of Lipitor patients file type-2 diabetes lawsuits.

 Lipitor, as well as other statin cholesterol drugs, has been associated with a range of side effects.
 Less serious side effects of Lipitor include: dizziness, headache, muscle pain or muscle weakness, nausea, and diarrhea.
 Lipitor has also been known to cause serious side effects such as type-2 diabetes, kidney damage, and liver damage.
 If you have suffered type-2 diabetes or other serious side effects due to taking Lipitor you should contact a personal injury lawyer about your potential Lipitor lawsuit.